fullstack-development/web3-roadmap/blockchains/ton/basics.md

 * Is TON a ledger of state transitions or a ledger of transfers?
 * What does "TON is asynchronous" mean?
+* What does "Every contract has its own little blockchain" mean?
+* What consensys TON has?
+Which roles blochain has?